kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_jobs.md

 {{< feature-state state="alpha" for_version="v0.9" >}}
 {{% alert title="Note" color="primary" %}}

 `resourceRequests` is a Alpha feature that is not enabled by default.
-If the feature is not enabled, the status will not contain the detailed description of the resources being requested by the Workload.
+When the feature is enabled, the status will contain the detailed description of the resources being requested by the Workload.

 You can enable it by setting the `WorkloadResourceRequestsSummary` feature gate.
 Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.